About this new venture, our business model, and how/why I am involved.

 We are privately owned, so there are no outside interests influencing our decisions or governing our content.
 We welcome and encourage full expression, not watered down or sanitized stories.

-We have launched 11 collections to date, including Black Studies, Disability Studies, Forced Migration Studies, Queer and LGBT+ Studies, Carceral Studies, and more.
-We have 50 books signed, with new titles launching monthly – and I expect us to sign 60 more over the next 12 months.
+We have launched 15 collections to date, including Black Studies, Disability Studies, Forced Migration Studies, Queer and LGBT+ Studies, Carceral Studies, and more.
+As of , we have over 100 books signed, with new titles launching monthly – and I expect us to sign 70 more over the next 12 months.
 Our authors and editors cover the globe, from UKI, New Zealand, India, Canada, Nigeria, Germany, United States, and beyond.
 Most of our authors are academics, though we are seeking the voices of activists, organizers, journalists, and other practitioners as well.

 Books with a Purpose